Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 [Your Name]

-Script 3: Responding to "What are your salary expectations?"
+Script 3: Deflecting "What are your salary expectations?"

 This question often comes before you have an offer.
-Deflect without giving a number:
+Giving a number first anchors you low.

 "I'm focused on finding the right role and team fit.
 I'm confident that if we agree I'm the right candidate, we'll find a compensation package that works for both of us.
 Can you share the budgeted range for this role?"